 Liquidity risk: Liquidity risk is the risk that the Funds will experience difficulty in realising assets, having to liquidate assets at a time of duress which means a sub-optimal price is realised, or otherwise experiencing difficulty raising sufficient funds to satisfy financial obligations.
 Low liquidity means it may not be possible to sell assets at the desired time at fair value.
-This will impact the Funds' ability to make payments as required, such as paying benefits.
+This will impact the Funds' ability to make payments as required, such as paying returns.
+For more information on how we manage liquidity risk, refer to our Liquidity Risk Management Policy at www.disclose-register.companiesoffice.govt.nz.